sarbal/AuPairWise/README.md

 ### Summary
  AuPairWise is a tool to estimate how replicable your expression experiment/study is without using explicit replicates.
 It uses a noise model to peturb a sample in your expression data, and then tests how this has affected the co-expression of gene pairs that are known to be coexpressed.
 The set of gene pairs are used as an indicator to determine the perturbed sample.
-How "well" they do this corresponds to the AUROC calculated.
-This is repeated over numerous runs and different levels of noise.
-The average AUROC for each noise level is returned.
+The corresponding AUROC calculation is a measure of how "well" they do in this task.
+This is repeated over numerous runs and different levels of noise, and average AUROC is returned.
 The equivalent experiment is performed concurrently on a random set of pairs, in order to establish a null for your expression data.
 If the random pairs perform equivalently, there is more correlated noise in your experiment.
+This is reflected in the p-values that are calculated based on the distributions of the AUROCs of each run.

 ![summary](https://github.com/sarbal/AuPairWise/blob/master/suppl/imgs/Fig9_new.png "Method summary")